enesgrahovac/chat-with-youtube/readme.md

 - 6 December 2024: When user sends a message, get an AI response and show it in the chat.
 - 7 December 2024: Make the chat respond based on the video transcript.
 - 10 December 2024: Pass more metadata to the LLM, such as current time.
 Also, trim the transcript around the current time.
+- 18 December 2024: Adding pre-defined prompts.
+Starting with "summarize this video"